FlowGnarly/useless-captions/README.md

 ## setup

-clone the entire github project and make sure to have `bun` installed
+clone the entire github project and make sure to have `bun` and `ffmpeg` installed on your system

 you're gonna have to run the server in your terminal before you open the software